 Geographic Operations.
 ITIC was incorporated in North Carolina in 1972, and is licensed to write title insurance in 44 states and the District of Columbia.
-It currently writes title insurance in 20 states and the District of Columbia, primarily in the eastern half of the United States.
+It currently writes title insurance in 20 states and the District of Columbia, primarily in the eastern half of the United States, and as a reinsurer for NITIC.